Naga4bc/Clinvar_api_by_rs_id/README.md

 # Clinvar_api_by_rs_id

-**INPUT csv file generated from the Nirvana json2csv you can use any csv with header name dbsnp**
+**INPUT csv file generated from the Nirvana json2csv or you can use any csv file with header name dbsnp**

 ![image](https://github.com/user-attachments/assets/72b696e4-1473-4b97-8edc-ec9e26039e69)